-The lapping is done immersed in lubricant preventing surface heating.
+The lapping is done immersed in lubricant or with a continuous lubricant flow preventing surface heating.
 The forces are kept low by properly controlling tool speed, feed rate, and removal rate and controlling the tool down force.
+As the lapping film has a limited life, the OmegaPrep will inform the operator when the film needs to be replaced.